neilthaker07/cmpe202-irobot/XP_VALUE_Communication.md

 * We have decided on *'Phasor JS'* as final term project stack.
 * Team has divided project into different models depending upon the game requirement and baclog priority.
 * Everyone has distributed different modules of project to work on.
+* Purvesh will work on audio and sound related tasks in Phaser.
+Background sound and collision sound.
+* Neil will work on slider in game world and it's movement.
+And as an object.
+* Rahil will work on collision between ball and objects in breakout game.
+* Aditya and Afreen will work on developing the objects which will be hit by ball and user get the points.
+Designing objects   appears and behavior in each case.